Employees and society

 94.9%

 Our employees outside of Germany can also take advantage of permanent health services.
-Employees in Vancouver, Canada have access to a free Employee Assistance Program.
-It offers a wide variety of support services on topics such as financial planning for healthcare costs, mental health, and personal or family counselling, as well as advice on equipping workspaces in a way that promotes good health.
-MTU Aero Engines North America offers its employees health and welfare benefits in the form of various health insurances or workplace reintegration after a long period off work.
-At our site in Rzeszów (Poland), the basic medical services on offer include a doctor who is on-site once a week as well as psychological support as needed.
+In Vancouver, Canada, employees have access to programs for either short-term or long-term disability in the event that they need a longer period of time to recover from an illness.
+MTU Aero Engines North America supports its employees by offering, for example, health insurance policies for short- or long-term disability or individual workplace reintegration after a long period off work.
+At our site in Rzeszów, Poland, the basic medical services on offer include a doctor who is on-site once a week as well as psychological support as needed.
+In addition, the “Together for Health” online project was continued with various webinars in 2023.

 Back to Top